-Informal Complaints about companies or people that provide certain transportation services, called "common or motor carriers" (such as taxicabs, limousines, household moving companies, trucking companies, transportation network companies or paratransit companies) should be filed with the PUC's Bureau of Investigation and Enforcement (I&E).
-For these kinds of transportation complaints, you should use the "Motor Carrier Complaint Form" that we tell you about below.
+Informal Complaints about companies or people that provide certain transportation services, called "Common and Contract Motor Carriers" (such as taxicabs, limousines, household moving companies, trucking companies, transportation network companies or paratransit companies, property and/or passenger carriers) should be filed with the PUC's Bureau of Investigation and Enforcement (I&E).
+For these kinds of transportation complaints, you should use the "Motor Carrier Complaint Form".